 Dave

 A native of Stillwater, MN Dave was a career submariner, sailing most of the seven seas and all of the world’s oceans.
 He enjoys many activities above, on, near, and below the water to include flying and motorcycling, hiking and camping, boating, sailing, diving, and watching Minnesota and Navy sports.
 Following retirement from the Navy, he served the community with local government commissions, non-profit organizations, and sports officiating activities.
-He now applies his years of Navy experience to commanding M/V See Level, a Maine Cat P47, bringing the discipline and attention to detail of the nuclear Navy to our daily life aboard.
-He holds a 100-Ton USCG Master Merchant Mariner credential.
-His greatest source of pride is his three grown children, who seem to have caught the same adventure bug.
+He applied his years of Navy experience to commanding M/V See Level, a Maine Cat P47, for the four years we were cruising on her, and a 100-Ton USCG Master Merchant Mariner credential.
+His greatest source of pride is his three grown children and two grandchildren.

 Karen